tuturto/pyherc/doc/manual/source/commands.rst

 .. image:: images/inventory.png
    :alt: Picture of inventory screen

-Inventory can be opened by clicking the command menu or by pressing space.
+Inventory can be opened and closed by clicking the command menu or by pressing space.

 Keyboard
 ========